 TheDream.US is a national organization that offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
-In Mississippi, undocumented and DACA students may be eligible for a scholarship to attend the following out-of-state institutions:
+In Mississippi, undocumented and DACA students may be eligible for an out-of-state scholarship to attend the following institutions:

 Mississippi House Bill (H.B.)
 708, signed into law on March 19, 2018, allows individuals with work authorization, to obtain a license as a Provisional Licensed Professional Counselor if they meet all other requirements.
 Non-U.S. citizens applying for this license should provide, “an immigration document to verify legal alien work status in the United States.
 The immigration document must be current.”

 DACA recipients with a valid employment authorization are eligible to apply for this license.

 Mississippi Professional Licensure Requirements & Business Registration

 To learn more about professional/occupational licensure requirements, review TheDream.US & Immigrant Finance Resource guide here.